luhaitu/tiny_world/README.md

 - [x]Central storage and houses are represented as buildings.
 - [x]Hunger decreases over time.
 - eating berries or meat restores it while poisonous berries hurt health.
+- each animal and human have varied health when first created.
+- allow extracting meat out of dead animal or human.

 ## Project Structure